tikikun/tikikun.github.io/content/posts/rope-rotary-position-embedding-down-to-the-bone/index.md

 z_1 z_2 = (r_1 \cdot e^{i\theta_1}) \cdot (r_2 \cdot e^{i\theta_2})
 $$

-Using the properties of exponentials, we can simplify this expression to:
+Using the properties of exponents, we can simplify this expression to:

 $$
 z_1 z_2 = r_1 r_2 \cdot e^{i(\theta_1 + \theta_2)}\\\